xtdb/xtdb-tutorial/6-delete.nextjournal.md

 >> evict             (Removes a document entirely)
 >
 > ## delete
 > Deletes a document at a given valid time.
-Historical version of the document will still be available.
+> Historical version of the document will still be available.
 >
 > The delete operation takes a valid eid with the option to include a start and end valid-time.
 >
 > The document will be deleted as of the transaction time, or beteen the start and end valid-times if provided.
-Historical versions of the document that fall outside of the valid-time window will be preserved.
+> Historical versions of the document that fall outside of the valid-time window will be preserved.
 >
 > A complete delete transaction has the form:
 > [::xt/delete eid valid-time-start valid-time-end]
 >
 > \- xtdb manual *[Read More](https://xtdb.com/reference/transactions.html#delete)*

-You are happy with what you have read, and in anticipation of the assignment you define the standalone node.
+You are happy with what you have read, and in anticipation of the assignment, you define the standalone node.

 ```clojure
 (def node (xt/start-node {}))